sgaabdu4/vault_storage/README.md

 -   **Dual Storage Model**: Simple key-value storage via Hive and secure file storage for larger data blobs (e.g., images, documents).
 -   **Web Compatible**: Full support for both native platforms and web with platform-aware storage strategies.
--   **Robust Security**: Utilizes `flutter_secure_storage` to protect the master encryption key, encrypted Hive boxes for sensitive data, and AES-GCM encryption for files.
+-   **Robust Security**: Utilises `flutter_secure_storage` to protect the master encryption key, encrypted Hive boxes for sensitive data, and AES-GCM encryption for files.
 -   **High Performance**: Cryptographic operations (AES-GCM) are executed in background isolates using `compute` to prevent UI jank.
 -   **Type-Safe Error Handling**: Leverages `fpdart`'s `Either` and `TaskEither` for explicit, functional-style error management.
 -   **Framework Agnostic**: Use with any state management solution (Riverpod, Bloc, Provider, GetX, or none at all).